The current Directors of the NAMDET Board are:

 Lead Area: Director of Finance, Regulatory Affairs and Quality Assurance

 John has worked within medical devices management and maintenance for over 20 years.
 He trained as a medical and dental technician at the School of Electronic Engineering, whilst serving 22 years in the Armed Forces.
 The last 9 years he has spent managing clinical engineering departments in Gosport, Brunei, The Falkland Islands and Gibraltar, as well as setting up clinical engineering departments in Kosovo and Afghanistan.
-John created the policy document for all of the medical staff in all medical facilities in Afghanistan.
+John created the policy document for all of the medical staff at all medical facilities in Afghanistan.
 This policy was still in force until the closure of the hospital and was the benchmark for total quality inspections.

-John was a total quality inspector for all medical services in Germany, Holland and Belgium.
+John was a quality inspector for all medical services in Germany, Holland and Belgium.
 He specialised in working with failing health centres, advising clinical staff on the best practices to continuously improve their management systems.
 This employed the principles of Total Quality Management and incorporated policy standards governing medical devices.

-After John left the forces, he worked for a third party maintenance company as their UK Consultancy Manager, setting up and specialising in Medical Devices Training at many Trusts as well as completing high level audits of medical devices management at NHS Trusts, in the UK and abroad.
+After John left the forces, he worked for a third party maintenance company as their UK Consultancy Manager.
+He also began setting up and specialising in Medical Devices Training at many Trusts as well as completing high level audits of medical devices management at NHS Trusts, in the UK and abroad.
 He was also responsible for advising Trusts, Acute and Community Services, on the management of medical devices, in order to comply with the former risk management standards of the National Health Service Litigation Authority (NHSLA) and the Health and Social care Act 2008 (Regulated Activities) regulations 2014.

 At an inspection of the first site he project managed, the NHSLA inspector described the procedures as ‘exceptional’ and ‘the best they had inspected’.
 This facilitates the Trusts by not only having huge cost savings, but an improved and safer patient care.